A guide to LGBTQ+ inclusion for employers

 Strategies for LGBTQ+ inclusion in the workplace

-There are clear steps that businesses can take to ensure they have an inclusive workplace for LGBTQ+ employees.
+There are several steps that employers can take to ensure they have an inclusive workplace for LGBTQ+ employees.
+Let’s take a look at some of the most significant.

 1. Develop clear policies